2-Star Stocks Poised to Plunge: GameStop?

 Sources: S&P Capital IQ and Motley Fool CAPS.

-On CAPS, 8% of the 3,182 members who have rated GameStop believe the stock will underperform the S&P 500 going forward.
-These bears include All-Star starz188, who is ranked in the top 10% of our community, and MajorBob04.
+On CAPS, 9% of the 3,186 members who have rated GameStop believe the stock will underperform the S&P 500 going forward.